The Last Pass

 Out of the greatest dynasty in American professional sports history, a Boston Celtics team led by Bill Russell and Bob Cousy, comes an intimate story of race, mortality, and regret

 At the heart of the story The Last Pass tells is the relationship between these two iconic athletes.
-The audiobook is also in a way Bob Cousy's last testament on his complex and fascinating life.
-As a sports story alone, it has few parallels: A poor kid whose immigrant French parents suffered a dysfunctional marriage, the young Cousy escaped to the New York City playgrounds, where he became an urban legend known as the Houdini of the Hardwood.
-The legend exploded nationally in 1950, his first year as a Celtic: He would be an all-star all 13 of his NBA seasons.
+The book is also in a way Bob Cousy's last testament on his complex and fascinating life.
+As a sports story alone it has few parallels: An poor kid whose immigrant French parents suffered a dysfunctional marriage, the young Cousy escaped to the New York City playgrounds, where he became an urban legend known as the Houdini of the Hardwood.
+The legend exploded nationally in 1950, his first year as a Celtic: he would be an all-star all 13 of his NBA seasons.
+But even as Cousy's on-court imagination and daring brought new attention to the pro game, the Celtics struggled until Coach Red Auerbach landed Russell in 1956.
+Cooz and Russ fit beautifully together on the court, and the Celtics dynasty was born.
+To Boston's white sportswriters it was Cousy's team, not Russell's, and as the civil rights movement took flight, and Russell became more publicly involved in it, there were some ugly repercussions in the community, more hurtful to Russell than Cousy feels he understood at the time.

-The Last Pass situates the Celtics dynasty against the full dramatic canvas of American life in the '50s and '60s.
+The Last Pass situates the Celtics dynasty against the full dramatic canvas of American life in the 50s and 60s.
 It is an enthralling portrait of the heart of this legendary team that throws open a window onto the wider world at a time of wrenching social change.
-Ultimately, it is a book about the legacy of a life: what matters to us in the end, long after the arena lights have been turned off and we are alone with our memories.
+Ultimately it is a book about the legacy of a life: what matters to us in the end, long after the arena lights have been turned off and we are alone with our memories.

-On August 22, 2019, Bob Cousy was awarded the Presidential Medal of Freedom.
+On August 22, 2019, Bob Cousy was awarded the Presidential Medal of Freedom

 Great Book for Celtics Fans